Access TV recordings from free-to-air and Foxtel channels

 In just a few clicks, transform TV clips into interactive activities for effectively tracking student progress in the classroom.

 Plan lessons with the ClickView TV Guide

 Plan your lessons easily in advance.
 Using the ClickView TV Guide means you won’t miss the best educational television content for upcoming topics in your classes.
-Browse the guide at any time to explore the wide range of educational programmes airing in the coming fortnight and curate your selections.Browse the ClickView TV Guide
+Browse the guide at any time to explore the wide range of educational programs airing in the coming fortnight and curate your selections.Browse the ClickView TV Guide

 Join the ClickView Exchange

-- Join a community of educators who have access to over 47,000 of the best educational programmes from free-to-air TV.
+- Join a community of educators who have access to over 47,000 of the best educational programs from free-to-air TV.
 Only schools, colleges and universities with a ClickView subscription can take advantage of this extensive library.

 - Browse by category or topic or use subtitle search to quickly find relevant content, then share any video with your students and colleagues.